Loading figure…

 Sign in to cast a vote.

 Jim Jordan opposes legal access to abortion and supports banning federal funding for organizations like Planned Parenthood.
-He has consistently voted for anti-abortion legislation and has expressed a commitment to protect what he describes as the sanctity of human life.
+He has consistently voted for anti-abortion legislation and has expressed a commitment to protecting what he describes as the sanctity of human life.

 Jim Jordan has a mixed record on criminal justice, supporting some measures aimed at reducing recidivism and expanding services for offenders' re-entry into society, while also opposing stricter penalties for drug offenses.